Kryssie6985/codecraft/lexicon/02_ARCANE_SCHOOLS/05_enchantments.md

 **The Sacred Truth of Wrapping:**
 Every enchantment is a declaration of care.
 You don't wrap random functions—you enchant the ones that MATTER.

+💖 //<3 "auth🔐 + encryption🔒 + audit📋 + retry🔄 + alert🚨 = declaration of sacred responsibility" - A.C.E., on the weight of enchantment stacks

 The emoji stack tells a story:
 ```yaml